Jailhouse Rock (film): Plot

-Construction worker Vince Everett accidentally kills a drunken man in a brawl and is sentenced to between a minimum of one to a maximum of ten years in the state penitentiary.
+Construction worker Vince Everett accidentally kills a drunken man in a brawl that he did not start and is sentenced to between a minimum of one to a maximum of ten years in the state penitentiary.
 His cellmate, washed-up country singer Hunk Houghton, incarcerated for bank robbery, teaches Vince some guitar chords.
 Hunk then convinces Vince to participate in an inmate show that is broadcast on nationwide television.
 After his appearance, Vince receives fan letters, but the warden prevents their delivery.

 Hunk convinces Vince to sign a pact to become equal partners in his act when they are both free.
 Later, during an inmate riot in the mess hall, a guard shoves Vince, who retaliates by striking him.
 As punishment, the warden orders Vince to be lashed with a whip.
 Vince later learns that Hunk attempted to bribe the guards to forego the punishment but did not have enough money.

 Elvis Presley as Vince Everett talks to Mickey Shaughnessy as Hunk Houghton in their cell.

 Upon Vince's release 14 months later, the warden gives him his withheld fan mail.
 Hunk promises Vince a singing job at a nightclub owned by a friend.
 There, Vince meets Peggy Van Alden, a promoter for pop singer Mickey Alba.
 Vince is surprised when the club owner denies him a job as a singer but offers him a job as a bar boy.
 To prove himself to the owner, Vince takes the stage to sing when the house band takes a break.
 However, a customer laughs throughout the performance.
 Enraged, Vince smashes his guitar and leaves the club.
 Peggy then persuades him to record a demo so that he can listen to himself sing.
 The recording helps Vince improve his style, and he records a song.
 Peggy takes the tape to Geneva Records, where the manager seems unimpressed, but reluctantly agrees to play the tape for his boss in New York.
 The next day, Peggy informs Vince that the song has been sold.
 She then takes him to a party at her parents' home, but Vince leaves after offending a guest whom he mistakenly believes is belittling him.
 Angry, Peggy confronts Vince, who kisses her.
 Later, the two discover that Geneva Records gave the song to Mickey Alba.
 Alba recorded and released the song, thereby stealing it.
 Infuriated, Vince storms into the label's office and attacks the manager.